dscharrer/innoextract/README.md

 # innoextract - A tool to unpack installers created by Inno Setup

-[Inno Setup](http://www.jrsoftware.org/isinfo.php) is a tool to create installers for Microsoft Windows applications. innoextract allows to extract such installers under non-windows systems without running the actual installer using wine. innoextract currently supports installers created by Inno Setup 1.2.10 to 5.5.3.
+[Inno Setup](http://www.jrsoftware.org/isinfo.php) is a tool to create installers for Microsoft Windows applications. innoextract allows to extract such installers under non-Windows systems without running the actual installer using wine. innoextract currently supports installers created by Inno Setup 1.2.10 to 5.5.3.

 innoextract is available under the ZLIB license - see the LICENSE file.